noaa-onms/cinms/modals/_captions.md

 ## Figure S.Hab.10.3.

-A figure showing the cover of eelgrass (*Zostera marina*) in Frenchy's Cove, Anacapa Island, from 2004 - 2016.
+A figure showing the cover of eelgrass (*Zostera marina*) in Frenchy's Cove, Anacapa Island, from 2004 - 2016. delete

 - [monitoring_program](http://test.org)
 - [data]()